Author has written 5 stories for Mega Man, Warcraft, Harry Potter, Naruto, Familiar of Zero, and Soul Eater.

 I mildly dislike a smug Harry Potter or Naruto that can bend over everyone using smarts and awesome magic power with no consequence.
 The stories often start looking the same after a while, except with unique magic A instead of unique thing B and a lot of things can be guessed beforehand.
 (I am a hypocrite, so I must assert: some writers do it really well and I do enjoy reading it when it is done well.)

 All very cool things, but at this point, "Harry's skills" have stopped being a part of the story and has evolved into its own separate "thing".
 A bloated tumor providing wish fulfillment as it chokes any suspension or drama out of the story.
 The rule of cool has become the bureaucracy of cool.
 Unless it enhances the character or allows him to show off, often at the expense of hated characters, then it's a no go.
-Character development is out the window, because as any other min-maxer munchkin, Harry picked charisma as his dumpstat.
+Character development is out the window, because as any other min-maxer munchkin wizard, Harry picked charisma as his dumpstat.
 Not that it shows as he'll reliably talk entire rooms full of people into submission with "superior logic" without ever having to shout more than once to gain attention.
+Regardless of if he comes across as a smug superior asshole.

 And what do people say to this charade?
 They scream for more as they hope to see their ideal hero bash a non-ideal character out of spite.
 It's fanwank and really unprofessional.